Twisted Games

 Royal princess, forbidden bodyguard, and duty colliding with desire

-You want forbidden love with real stakes.
-Not just parents who disapprove or friends who'd be annoyed, actual consequences that would upend lives and make headlines.
+You want forbidden love with real stakes—consequences that would upend lives and make headlines, beyond simple parental disapproval or annoyed friends.
 The kind of relationship where giving in means sacrificing something irreplaceable.

 You're drawn to bodyguard dynamics where protection bleeds into possession, where professional duty becomes personal obsession.
 The delicious tension of wanting someone you can't have while spending every waking moment with them, trying not to touch when touch is all you think about.

 What you're after is the fantasy of being someone's priority despite impossible odds.
 Of meeting a man whose job is keeping you safe and discovering he'd burn the world down before he'd let you come to harm.
-Romance where the barriers are real and surmounting them requires courage, not just conversation.
+Romance where the barriers are real and surmounting them requires courage as much as conversation.

 The reader take